erikwt/gohls/README.md

 # hlsvalidator

-Validate and optionally download a HLS stream.
+Validate and optionally download an HLS stream.
 If there is a master manifest with multiple bitrate playlists, *all* playlists will be processed.

 Releases
 --------